LutherAstrophysics/m23/README.md

 configuration files (explained below) and install this library there so that you can easily run the data processing command right from where your configuration files are.

+To run the following commands, if you're in Linux/MacOS use `terminal` app and if you're on Windows, use the terminal that can be launched from VS Code or the Windows `powershell`.

 ```
 cd ~/Desktop
 mkdir data-processing; cd data-processing